philanc/slua/README.md

 - mtcp (a minimal socket library for tcp connections)
 - luaproc (multi-threading library)
 - linenoise (slua is built on Linux with linenoise to replace readline.
 A limited Lua binding to linenoise is also provided to allow usage of linenoise in applications)
-- ltbox - a small library to write text-based user interfaces based on the termbox library

 Some documentation and references about these libraries is available in [doc/all_libraries.md](https://github.com/philanc/slua/tree/master/doc/all_libraries.md) and directory doc.